PythonOT/POT/docs/source/quickstart.rst

 barycenters respectively.

-Finally note that recently a fusion between Wasserstein and GW, coined Fused Gromov-Wasserstein (FGW) has been proposed in [24]_.
+Finally note that recently a fusion between Wasserstein and GW, coined Fused Gromov-Wasserstein (FGW) has been proposed [24]_.
 It allows to compute a similarity between objects that are only partly in the same space.
 As such it can be used to measure similarity between labeled graphs for instance and also provide computable barycenters.
 The implementations of FGW and FGW barycenter is provided in functions